Models: Wrapping ML Interatomic Potentials#

 Step 4 — Implement adapt_input#

 Convert framework data to the keyword arguments your underlying model’s forward() expects.
-Always call super().adapt_input() first — the base implementation enables gradients on the required tensors and validates that all required input keys (from model_card) are present:
+Always call super().adapt_input() first — the base implementation enables gradients on the required tensors (using autograd_inputs and autograd_outputs from the model card) and validates that all required input keys are present:

 def adapt_input(self, data: AtomicData | Batch, **kwargs) -> dict[str, Any]: